Contact Informationx3358nnester@rwu.eduGHH 238

 B.A., M.A., Ph.D.
 University of Rhode Island

-Dr. Nester teaches first year writing courses such as Expository Writing as well as advanced Writing courses including Writing for Social Change.
-Her work in the classroom is interconnected with her scholarship and professional activities.
+Dr. Nester teaches first year writing courses such as Expository Writing: How Writing Works as well as advanced Writing courses including Writing for Social Change.
+Her work in the classroom is linked to her scholarship and professional activities.
 In 2010, she was selected as a Rhode Island Campus Compact Presidential Faculty Fellow for a Writing for Social Change course project entitled From the Podium to the Pavement: the Praxis of Civic Engagement and Social Responsibility.
-She presented a paper of the same title at the Convention of the Conference on College Composition and Communication in March 2012.
-Visit http://www.youtube.com/watch?v=oS3gwvLpe_U for an overview of the civic engagement project she highlighted in this presentation.
+Visit http://www.youtube.com/watch?v=oS3gwvLpe_U for an overview of the civic engagement project she highlighted in her proposal and in a subsequent presentation.

-She is a member of several professional organizations including the National Council of Teachers of English; Conference on College Composition and Communication; Society for Utopian Studies; Human Development and Capability Association; and a supporter of the Institute for Advanced Studies in Culture.
-She is a Friend of the Coventry Public Library and a member of the Social Justice Committee at Sacred Heart Church in West Warwick, RI.
+She is a member of several professional organizations including the National Council of Teachers of English; Conference on College Composition and Communication; Society for Utopian Studies; Human Development and Capability Association; a supporter of the Institute for Advanced Studies in Culture; and a member of the Social Justice Committee at Sacred Heart Church in West Warwick, RI.